 [Nice and warm in my sleeping bag!
 TJ Nault photograph.]

 Raf's team was just ahead of us on the slope.
 TJ insisted, to my slight dismay, on breaking his own trail up the south ridge.
-I do have to admit that TJ's track certainly switchbacked far less than Raff's!
-(Sorry Raff! :-)) In order to keep Ferenc going, TJ set a very slow pace up the south ridge.
-We went so darn slow that neither TJ, JW or I even broke sweat and I also dont remember my breathing rate increasing the whole way up North Twin!
+I do have to admit that TJ's track certainly switch backed far less than Raf's and was probably less work as a consequence.
+(Sorry Raf!)
+TJ set a very slow pace up the south ridge which made for a nice easy ascent in the thin, cold air.

 [TJ points out his next objectives as we take a break on the way up the south ridge.]

-[Panorama from the ascent of North Twin showing the long approach to Mount Columbia from the trench (around 6km) and the summit of South Twin on the upper right.
-Click for full size.]
+[Panorama from the ascent of North Twin showing the long approach to Mount Columbia from the trench (around 6km) and the summit of South Twin on the upper right. ++]

-Ferenc simply couldn't maintain any sort of pace and by the time we reached the summit shoulder he was hyperventillating.
+Ferenc simply couldn't maintain any sort of pace and by the time we reached the summit shoulder he was hyperventilating while trying to catch his breath.
+Not cool.

 As we began to the summit I noticed that Ferenc didn't have crampons on.
 I asked him about it and he said we could take a break after the summit to put them on.
 I responded that he wasn't going on (to Twins Tower) after the summit and that his day was over.
 He seemed a bit surprised by this.
 "All I need is 10 or 15 minutes to breathe through it and then I can continue", he insisted.
 We looked at each other and TJ once again asserted in very clear language that this wasn't happening.

 "When I climbed the (Colorado) 14ers I would lay there gasping for air and then continue on.
-Climbing high mountains was always quite the tough experience for me because of this".
+Climbing high mountains was always quite the tough experience for me because of this", he continued.

 [TJ on the final summit ridge of North Twin - note the nice drop to our right and Twins Tower visible at the center.
 About 20 seconds after this photo TJ stepped into a crevasse right under the summit bump.
 We were ready for it so it wasn't a huge deal - but be warned that there are a lot of holes in this area of the ice fields.]